NASA-SW-VnV/ikos/README.md

 ```

 Note: We recommend to use Ninja to speed up the build process: https://ninja-build.org/
-To build IKOS using Ninja, just add the option -G Ninja when you run cmake.
-Then use 'ninja' instead of 'make' as you build and install IKOS.
+To build IKOS using Ninja, just add the option `-G Ninja` when you run cmake.
+Then use `ninja` instead of `make` as you build and install IKOS.

 ### RUNNING CTEST

 To run the tests, we will need the full installation of IKOS.
-In addition, we will also need to build and install
+In addition, we will also need to build and install the verifier passes:

 ```
 $ make verifier-passes